azr4e1/personal-website/content/wiki/control-how-data-is-used-in-ga.md

 +++

-# Control how data is used in GA
 GA provides data collections control to meet the privacy expectation of users across the globe:
 - Disable data collection: you can partially or completely disable data collection from your digital properties
 - IP Addresses: GA doesn't log or store individual IP addresses